 Conservative tracer: A nonreactive chemical tracer that remains constant as it follows the flow of water.
-Ex) Chloride (Cl-)
+Ex.
+Chloride (Cl-) or Bromide (Br-)

 Deaeration: Loss of oxygen molecules from a liquid (or gas).

 Diffusion: The movement of particles from an area of higher concentration to an area of lower concentration.